Inconsistency of the entry in the Land Registry with the actual state of affairs

 Why is this a problem?

-The actual status should always correspond to the cadastre.
-There may be a nosy neighbour who reports your black building.
-Or someone buys the neighbouring property and wants to sort out the property boundary, so you have to remove your brand new fence.
+The actual condition should always correspond to the cadastre.
+There may be a nosy neighbour who will report your black building.
+Or someone buys a neighbouring property and wants to sort out the property boundary, so you have to remove your brand new fence.
 However, the biggest problems can arise when you are going to do something with the property, such as sell it or mortgage it.
 Let’s look at these situations in more detail:

 • Problems with planning permission: if you are planning to make changes to your property, such as adding another room, changing its purpose (e.g. changing a flat into a business premises), renovating it or perhaps demolishing it, you may have problems getting planning permission.